Dialog Title

 A REVITALIZED DELACORTE THEATER

-Nestled under a canopy of majestic trees, The Delacorte Theater is a unique destination in the heart of Central Park.
-It provides hundreds of thousands of New Yorkers and visitors with the transformative experience of The Public Theater’s Free Shakespeare in the Park.
+The Delacorte Theater in Central Park provides hundreds of thousands of visitors access to extraordinary theater—for free.
+It provides hundreds of thousands of New Yorkers and visitors with the transformative experience of The Public Theater's Free Shakespeare in the Park.

-After 61 years as the home of Free Shakespeare in the Park, The Delacorte Theater is due for a major makeover.
-When The Delacorte reopens in the summer of 2025, it will be more welcoming, more accessible, and more sustainable than ever before.
+After 62 years as the home of Free Shakespeare in the Park, The Delacorte Theater is due for a major makeover.
+When the theater reopens in the summer of 2025, it will be more welcoming, more accessible, and more sustainable than ever before.

 The Public Theater, in partnership with the Central Park Conservancy, NYC Parks, and the New York City Department of Cultural Affairs, is proud to lead this historic revitalization.
 This work will ensure The Delacorte remains part of this great city for future generations.